apache/cassandra/.build/v2/README.md

 Existing Pipelines
 ---------------------

-As outlined in the `pipelines:` array in the .yaml, we have 3 pipelines:
+As outlined in the `pipelines:` array in the .yaml, we have 2 pipelines:
 ### pre-commit:
 * must run and pass on the lowest supported JDK before a committer merges any code
 ### post-commit:
 * will run on the upstream ASF repo after a commit is merged, matrixed across more axes and including configurations expected to fail or diverge only rarely
-### nightly:
-* run nightly.
-Longer term, infra, very stable areas of code.

 Adding a new job to CI
 ---------------------